I quit my full-time job 12 months ago.

 I’ve kept a few guilty pleasures (no way am I giving up coffee!) but every other luxury is gone.
 We don’t own a tv and we gave up car ownership, we sleep on a mattress propped up on milk crates, we live in a share house with 4 people… there are no frills in this household.

-Living off almost nothing is a sacrifice I have to make, but in my opinion, giving up a few luxuries is entirely worth the benefit of working for myself.
+Living off almost nothing is a sacrifice I have to make, but in my opinion, giving up a few luxuries is entirely worth it.
+I actually enjoy living minimally!

 My friends and family question my life choices when I have to say no to expensive dinners, or when they realise I’m living in a tiny share house, or when I work over entire weekends.